 - Pour lots of boiling water over the poppy seeds and soak them for a few hours (ideally overnight) to make them soft and get rid of bitterness.
 Drain the water from the poppy seeds using cheesecloth and put them twice through the food grinder (or use coffee grinder).

-- Preheat the oven to 350 degrees F. Grease a 9-inch round cake pan with butter.
+- Preheat the oven to 350°F (175°C).
+Grease a 9-inch round cake pan with butter.
 Line with parchment paper and grease the top of the paper.

 - In a large bowl, using an electric mixer, beat egg yolks with sugar until thick and pale in color, about 5 minutes.
 Add the poppy seeds and stir until well combined.
-Stir in the almond meal and cinnamon.
+Stir in the almond flour, cinnamon, and orange zest.
 Set aside.